vectordotdev/vector/website/content/en/guides/level-up/transformation.md

   and no type mismatches.

-In cases where VRL doesn't fit your use case, Vector also offers a [Lua runtime transform](#runtime-transform) that offer a bit more flexibility than VRL but also come with downsides (listed below) that should always be borne in mind.
+In cases where VRL doesn't fit your use case, Vector also offers a [Lua runtime transform](#lua-runtime-transform) that offer a bit more flexibility than VRL but also come with downsides (listed below) that should always be borne in mind.

 ## Transforming data using VRL